okfde/old.okfn.de/_projects/datenschule.md

   subtitle: Do good with data
   content: |-
       <a href="https://datenschule.de"><img src="/static/images/backgrounds/datenschule.jpg"></a>
       Energy data, environmental data, traffic data.
-More and more data is made available to us.
-We believe that an appropriate use of the correct datasets could help nonprofit organizations better achieve their social objectives.
-However, only few organizations have the required skills to work with data.
+More and more data is available to us today.
+We believe that the goal-oriented usage of relevant datasets could help nonprofit organizations to more effectively achieve their social objectives.
+However, only a few organizations have the required skills to work with data.

-      The Open Knowledge Foundation Germany therefore developed a training program on the subject of data.
-We want to assist in finding, analyzing and visualizing data, and designing data-driven campaigns.
+      The Open Knowledge Foundation Germany has developed a data training program, covering everything from the finding, analyzing and visualizing of data to the design of data-driven campaigns.
 The program is a combination of workshops, strategy consulting, and technology training.

 ---